Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/FunctionsAndMethods.md

 Parameter names are not part of the function type, and likewise, anonymous functions cannot be called with named arguments.
 The same goes for default argument values, which are not supported for anonymous functions.

 The parameter list and the function arrow can be omitted when the parameters are only used once in the function body.
-The parameters in the body are then replaced with underscores, like this:
+In such cases, the parameters in the body are replaced with underscores (`_`), like this:

 ```firefly
 let next: Int => Int = {_ + 1}